PHT-Medic/documentation/src/guide/admin/identity-providers.md

 ## Setup
 To allow each participant to control their own distribution of roles, the central UI allows the user to configure an OIDC provider which can be used to authenticate users associated with their realm.
-OIDC providers can be configured in the admin panel of the central UI under **Auth -> Realms** in the providers tab.
+OIDC providers can be configured in the admin panel of the central UI under **Auth -> Identity Providers**.
 [![image](/images/ui_images/providers_overview.png)](/images/ui_images/providers_overview.png)